-ExemplarySatisfactoryNeeds ImprovementUnsatisfactory oryNA
+ExemplarySatisfactory Needs Improvement UnsatisfactoryNA

 Summary Comments:

-G '

 Signatures:

-Faculty Member: Date:
+Faculty Member:(The signature of the faculty me mber does not necessarily Date: valuation.)

 Supervisor: Date:

-Campus President: Date:
+Executive Chair/Campus Preside nt: Date:

 FSCJ Student Evaluation of Instruction (SEI)

 Response Categories:

 - A) Strongly Agree - B) Agree - C) No Opinion - D) Disagree - E) Strongly Disagree - 1.
 My professor presented the subject matter clearly. - 2.
 My professor displayed enthusiasm when teaching. - 3.
 My professor had a style of presentation which encouraged me to learn. - 4.
 My professor taught his/her stated course objectives. - 5.
 My professor was open to questions or comments when they were appropriate. - 6.
 My professor was available to help me during POSTED office hours. - 7.
 My professor explained what was expected of me. - 8.
 My professor provided written course policies. - 9.
 My professor provided feedback on all my work quickly enough to benefit me. - 10.
 I would recommend this professor to another student. - 11.
 My professor clearly explained how I was to be graded at the beginning of the course. - 12.
 My professor used methods of evaluation that were clearly related to the objectives in the course. - 13.
 My professor showed concern for my educational needs. - 14.
 My professor treats students with respect. - 15.
 My professor's use of technology enhanced my learning. - 16.
 My professor's use of Discussion Board contributed to my learning. - 17.
 My professor responded to my questions in a timely fashion. - 18.
 My professor encouraged student-to-student interaction. - 19.
 I was satisfied with the availability of course materials and library resources provided by my professor. - 20.
 My professor taught the course so that I felt actively involved in my learning or in what I was learning.